 Starting your family history?
 Here's what I did.
 First I got everything I knew about my family together.
 Then I used a chart to map things out and spot the gaps.
-I went to the National Library of Australia's Newspapers and Microforms Reading room.
+I visited the Newspapers and Family History zone in the National Library of Australia.
 It's a great place for family history research.
 It really pays to visit in person because there's a huge range of resources that you have to be in the library to use.

 The National Library of Australia, a home for Australia's stories.